English

 It begins with Reading

 Reading is an essential skill that opens up a world of knowledge, creativity, and enjoyment.
-It helps children access information, spark their imagination, and form their own opinions.
+It helps children access information, spark their imagination, and develop and challenge their own opinions.
 We teach reading based on the best research available, focusing on the ‘Big 6’ elements.

 Key Components of Reading